coreyward/typekit/README.md

     # ... later in your application, possibly even in another request
     kit = Typekit::Client.kit('abcdef')
     kit.publish     #=> Finally, changes are published to the Typekit CDN

+### Getting Library Information

+The Typekit API allows you to both list the available libraries and view a list of families within the library.
+The list of families do not include the more detailed information found in the family specific API calls.

+    # Get list of libraries
+    libraries = typekit.libraries

+    # Get list of families in a library
+    families = typekit.library('full', {'page' => '1', 'per_page -> '20'})

 ### Getting Font Family Information